Courtesy of MOCA GA and the interviewer, Joey Orr

 How does folk art play into the arts in Atlanta?

 Missing Pieces [was the name of that show].
 You can probably find [the catalogue] at the [Atlanta] Historical Society.
 It was historical.
 It traveled.
 It was a model for other states putting together work of this sort.
-It started in the eighteenth century…went up to what a purist folk artist would consider to be idiosyncratic.
+It started in the eighteenth century and went up to when a purist folk artist would be considered idiosyncratic.
 I think the person who gave so much of the traditional folk art to the Historical Society would call it idiosyncratic.